Most Popular Mangoes Thai

 4. When the balls float on the surface of the water, spoon them up and put them in cold water before taking them out.

-5. Mix 2 cups of thin coconut cream with sugar and salt, and filter it.
 6. Place the pot of the mixed coconut cream on a moderate heat.
 When it is boiling, put the balls in it.

 7. When the mixture is boiling again, pour the thick coconut cream into it and remove it from heat immediately without stirring it.
 It is now ready for serving